zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

 changed
   Indicates if any change has been made by the module.
-For ``state=facts``, always will be false.
+For \ :literal:`state=facts`\ , always will be false.

   | **returned**: always
   | **type**: bool